divanikus/salus/README.md

 ^C
 ```

-You may invoke several salus scripts at once, just specify all of them in space delimited list.
+You may invoke several salus scripts at once, just specify all of them in a space delimited list.
 You might also specify a directory with `Salusfile` or many `*.salus` files.
 By default `salus` does search `*.salus` and `Salusfile` in the current directory.

 ### Primitives